What does Artificial Intelligence hold for the Betterment of IoT?

 Let’s look at the individual definitions of both technologies.

 The IoT comprises a network of interrelated computing devices that can transmit data over a network without requiring human-to-human or human-to-computer interaction.
 Artificial intelligence refers to computational tools that can use human-like intelligence to perform tasks smartly.
-Artificial Intelligence also makes it possible for machines to understand and learn from previous experience and adjust to new inputs accordingly.
+Artificial Intelligence also makes it possible for machines to understand and deep learn from previous experience and adjust to new inputs accordingly.
 AI is capable of performing human-like tasks in a smart and efficient manner.
 These two technologies, when combined, serve as a powerhouse to the digital world.

 IoT powered by AI can achieve the following agile solutions: